mdago/Project_354/README.md

 # Project 354
 Update 12 April 2017
 -added change password functionality
--register and change password windows disable the background window -username is now shown in the main window
+-register and change password windows disable the background window
+-username is now shown in the main window
+-buy and sell flags added as scrollable list on bottom of graph

 Update 8 April 2017
 -added intersection calculator method